opea-project/docs/guide/k8s_install_kubespray.md

 # The option `--become` is required, as for example cleaning up SSL keys in /etc/,
 # uninstalling old packages and interacting with various systemd daemons.
 # Without --become the playbook will fail to run!
-# And be mind it will remove the current Kubernetes cluster (if it's running)!
+# And be mindful that it will remove the current Kubernetes cluster (if it's running)!
 ansible-playbook -i inventory/mycluster/inventory.ini  --become --become-user=root -e override_system_hostname=false reset.yml
 ```